Construction Best Practices

 6. Collaborate to Accelerate

-Habit #6 builds on #5.
-Contractors must lead the strategic implementation of a project management software.
+Building on the previous point, contractors must lead the strategic implementation of project management software.
 They must collaborate and engage all stakeholders inside and outside the organization.

 Consider that one of the biggest risks to any project is change orders.
 Change orders can wreak havoc on a construction schedule and raise project costs beyond the allocated budget.